nathanlmz/project-team-g/README.md

 ## Introduction
-Hi ALl!
+HI ALL!
 Welcome to this project
 There are 5 issues in this project, here are a brief summary of all of them

 - task 1: Set up readme.md